PhD Students

 TARANAH GAZDER

 Taranah’s research focuses on the interplay between mindfulness and attachment in adult close relationships.
-She is particularly interested in how domain-general and domain-specific mindfulness may buffer attachment insecurity and enhance attachment security over time.
+She is particularly interested in how different meditation interventions (e.g., mindfulness, loving-kindness) buffer attachment insecurity and enhance attachment security over time.

 Affiliated PhD Students